-(a) Significance: Our goal is to model a causal genetic network, effectively the circuit diagram underlying a pathway controlling nitrogen-use efficiency in plants, by applying machine-learning approaches to genomic data.
-These “learned” network models will be tested for their ability to infer network states under untested conditions, and in response to perturbations - a holy grail of Systems Biology - to guide targeted interventions in important pathways in biology, agriculture, or medicine.
+(a) Significance: Our goal is to model a causal genetic network, effectively the circuit diagram underlying the pathway controlling nitrogen-use efficiency in plants.
+Our approach is to iterate (loop) between experimental work and machine-learning approaches to network inference.
+These “learned” network models will be tested for their ability to infer network states under untested conditions including perturbations.
+A practical goal is to guide targeted interventions in important pathways in biology, agriculture, or medicine.
 Despite its promise, determining predictive Gene Regulatory Networks (GRNs) from comprehensive gene expression sets, remains both a major goal and a major challenge in fundamental and applied research.
-Computational inference of biological networks is an inherently difficult problem, mainly due to limitations of genomic data (e.g. presence of too few time-point measurements, many genes, measurement errors and noise) [Jaeger and Monk 2010].
-Despite these caveats, machine learning approaches have successfully been used to predict network states in microbes [Bonneau Cell 2007], and more recently in higher eukaryotes including plants [REFS].
-During the past NIH funding cycle, we adapted a machine learning approach applied to time-series transcriptome data, and to infer a network that succesfully predicted gene expression states under untested conditions [Krouk 2010].
+Computational inference of biological networks is an inherently difficult problem, mainly due to limitations of genomic data (e.g. presence of too few time-point measurements, many genes, measurement errors and noise) [Jaeger and Monk 2010, Advantages and limitations of current network inference methods

+Riet De Smet and Kathleen Marchal in Nature Review].
+Despite these caveats, machine learning approaches have successfully been used to predict network states in microbes [Bonneau Cell 2007], and more recently in higher eukaryotes including plants [REFS we should use our own paper].
+During the past NIH funding cycle, we applied a machine learning approach applied to time-series transcriptome data, and to infer a network that succesfully predicted gene expression states under untested conditions [Krouk 2010].
 In this renewal, we propose to build on and improve the predictive power of our inferred networks, using a combination of innovations in experimentation and computation.
-On the experimental front, we developed a high-through put approach to TF perturbation, that enables us to rapidly validate TFtarget interactions genome-wide, and which overcomes problems with TF redundancy.
+On the experimental front, we have developed a high-through put approach to TF perturbation that enables us to rapidly validate TFtarget interactions genome-wide and that overcomes problems with TF redundancy.
 This data is crucial to the training and validation of our new network inference pipeline.
-Currently, network inference methods are designed to accept distinct genomic data-types - either steady state or time-series experiments.
-This is a limitation to gene network validation and discovery, as models based on kinetic data cannot be tested or improved using steady state data from perturbation studies (e.g. mutants or overexpressors).
-To address this, we will create a pipeline that can analyze multiple types of genomic data (e.g. time series, steady state, and mutant), which should improve predictive power of our inferred networks, as suggested by our preliminary studies.
+Individual network inference methods are designed to accept specific genomic data-types - either steady state or time-series experiments.
+To address this, we will create a pipeline that can analyze multiple types of genomic data (e.g. time series, steady state, and mutant) using a combination of algorithms, which should improve predictive power of our inferred networks, as suggested by our preliminary studies.
 Importantly, our combined innovations in experimental and computational are inherently iterative: high through put experimentation feeds computational learning, which feeds experimentation, and so on.
 In our study, the resulting N-assimilatory network can suggest targeted interventions to reduce nitrogen fertilizer usage, with implications for human health, energy and the environment.
 More broadly, this work will illustrate a combined experimental/informatics approach to the discovery of causal networks for any gene, metabolic pathway, process, or trait of interest, with applications across a wide range of problems in biology and medicine.

 (b) Innovations - from a close collaboration between biologists and computer scientists at NYU’s Courant.

 Experimental: A rapid and reliable method to validate TFtargets genome-wide (Aim 1).
 TF perturbation studies are essential to generate TFtarget data to train and validate network inference approaches.
-Our transient system described in Progress and Aim 1 of the plan, will enable us to rapidly validate TFtargets geneome-wide with the following advantages: (i) Genome-wide data: generation of genome-wide TFtarget data to “train” and validate machine learning of regulatory networks, (ii) High through put: it accelerates TF perturbation studies (to weeks) compared to (4-6 mos) for transgenics, and (iii) Antidote to Redundancy: it surmounts problems with TF redundancy [Chen BMC Evol Biol.
+Our transient system described in Progress and Aim 1 of the plan, will enable us to rapidly validate TFtargets geneome-wide with the following advantages: (i) Genome-wide data: generation of genome-wide TFtarget data to “train” and validate machine learning of regulatory networks, (ii) High throug put: it accelerates TF perturbation studies (to weeks) compared to (4-6 mos) for transgenics, and (iii) Circumvents Redundancy: it surmounts problems with TF redundancy [Chen BMC Evol Biol.
 2010] [Cutler & McCourt P (2005)].
-This genome-wide TFtarget validation data will be used to drive and validate innovations in network inference approaches in Aim 2.
+This genome-wide TFtarget validation data will be used to drive and validate the networks inferred in Aim 2.